actris/data-management-plan/DMP/ACTRIS-DMP.md

 processed elsewhere.
 FMI only receives the calibrated and processed Level 2 MWR files needed in the further processing steps.

 After receiving and processing the raw data (and receiving MWR files), we generate all Level 2 cloud products with our in-house processing suite.
-All processed data are stored in netCDF files, which are archived on FMIs data servers.
+All processed data are stored in netCDF files, which are archived on FMIs on-premises S3 cloud storage.
 From the processed files, we generate a metadata database which is synchronized with the master metadata repository hosted by the DVAS unit.
-All of our metadata is available as a JSON format via restful http API.
+All of our metadata is available as a JSON format via restful HTTP API.
 The actual metadata standard is yet to be decided, but it must comply with the netCDF conventions because we use the netCDF file format.
 All data files encounter regular back-ups.